KanoTheDev/CV/README.md

   - FactoryGirl fixtures and Shoulda matchers
   - PostgreSQL and SQLite
   - DataMapper
-  - Version control with git and GitHub
+  - Version control with Git and GitHub
   - Twitter Bootstrap and Foundation
   - Polymer
   - WebSockets